Prof. Michalis Kontopodis (CPsychol)

 - International Society for Cultural-historical Activity Research (Former Secretary)

-Prof. Michalis Kontopodis contributes to a variety of courses in childhood and youth studies across BA and MA and PhD programmes.
-He welcomes potential PhD students interested in childhood and youth, media and/or global education to contact him directly as to discuss their ideas and research proposals (spoken languages: English, German, French, Greek, Portuguese & Spanish).
+Prof Michalis Kontopodis contributes to a variety of courses in education, psychology and childhood & youth studies across BA, MA and PhD programmes.
+He welcomes potential PhD students interested in childhood and youth futures, digital technologies and/or global education to contact him directly as to discuss their ideas and research proposals (spoken languages: English, German, French, Greek, Portuguese & Spanish).